RaviRamanareshThakur/nayepankh-student-portal/README.md

 ---

-# Event Registration Workflow
+# 🔄 Event Registration Workflow

-1. User opens the Event Details screen.
+1. Open the Event Details screen.
-2. User taps the **Register** button.
+2. Tap the **Register** button.
-3. Registration data is stored in **Firebase Firestore**.
+3. Registration details are securely stored in Firebase Firestore.
-4. User receives confirmation.
+4. Registration is confirmed successfully.
-5. Registered event appears in the Profile section.
+5. The registered event appears in the user's Profile.
-6. Registration data is synchronized across devices. :contentReference[oaicite:0]{index=0}
+6. Registration data is synchronized across devices.

 ---

-# Firestore Database
+# ☁️ Firestore Database

 ## Collections